priscillacsantos/cypress-basic/README.md

-# Automated Testing with Cypress - Basics
+# Automated Testing with Cypress - Basic

 This project was created for the practical application of the basic concepts of the Cypress automation framework.
 Based on a course on Udemy.